ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 ### ATTENTION LINUX USERS:
 - The images and software were created using Linux Mint (Cinnamon or Xfce).
 Depending on the distro/theme or appearance, the items may appear distorted or even hidden on the sides.
 For example, in Xubuntu, the items are misaligned.

-### Note: on some operating systems Linux, it is necessary to install the GTK2 library
+### Note: on some operating systems Linux, it is necessary to install the GTK2 library:

 - Lubuntu , Kubuntu = sudo apt-get install libgtk2.0-dev